Get to Know the Millennial Homebuyer

 Zebra’s data shows that more than a third of millennials buy a home to build equity and as a long-term investment.
 For these reasons, they’re largely looking for properties in up-and-coming areas, where home values are rising.

-Another third are looking for a place to either have kids or improve life for their existing children.
+Another 34% are looking for a place to have kids or improve their existing children’s lives.
 So space, outdoor areas, good schools, and neighborhood safety are all important to these buyers.
-Nearly 60% of millennial buyers have at least one child in their home.
+Nearly 59% of millennial buyers have at least one child in their home.

 Here are some more details about what millennials want in a home: